rajvipulraj401/WebDevFullNotes/js100/Readme.md

 ```javascript
 2 + 2 // This is an expression that evaluates to 4.
 ```
-Difference :------------

-Statement: Executes an action or command.
+Here’s a revised version of the notes with clearer distinctions between statements and expressions:

+---

+**Difference between statement and Expression:**

+- **Statement**: Executes an action or command.
+It performs an operation and may produce side effects, but it does not return a value that can be used in further expressions.
-Example: console.log('Hello, World!'); — This statement prints a message to the console.
+  - **Example**: `console.log('Hello, World!');` — This statement outputs a message to the console.
+It performs an action but does not produce a value that can be used further.
-(Hence it is doing something it is not producing a value)

-Expression: Produces a value when evaluated.
+- **Expression**: Produces a value when evaluated.
+It calculates and returns a value that can be used in other expressions or operations.
-Example: x > 10 — This expression evaluates to a boolean value (true or false) based on the condition.
+  - **Example**: `x > 10` — This expression evaluates to a boolean value (`true` or `false`) based on the condition.
+It produces a value (the result of the comparison) that can be used in other expressions or assignments.

-(Hence it is producing a value when the expression is evaluated)
+---

 ### 4. What is a Value?